AcalaNetwork/Acala/ecosystem-modules/starport/README.md

 ```
 7. You can now send Extrinsics to the Starport Module for testing, or query the chain state.

-### Example: Lock Tokens
+### Example 1: Lock Tokens / Upload Assets
 To lock tokens, we must first set the supply cap of that token.
 1. Open the Extrinsics tab.
 Select `Starport` -> `invoke`
 2. Select `SetSupplyCap` -> Select your Token of choice -> Add the amount
 3. For `Signatures`, add `Alice`, because `Alice` is the default Gateway Authority.
 4. Submit the transaction.

-We can now lock the token of your choice.
+We can now lock/upload the token of your choice.
-5. In the Extrinsics Tab, select `Starport` -> `lock` -> Select your token and set an amount
+1. In the Extrinsics Tab, select `Starport` -> `lock` -> Select your token e.g. DOT and set an amount
-6. Submit the transaction.
+2. Submit the transaction.
-7. If you go to the "Explorer" tab, you should see the correct events have been deposited.
+3. If you go to the "Explorer" tab, you should see the correct events have been deposited.

+### Example 2: Unlock Tokens / Download Assets
+1. Open the Extrinsics tab.
+Select `Starport` -> `invoke`
+2. Select `payload` as `Unlock`
+3. Then select token e.g. CASH and set an amount to download
+4. 3.
+For `Signatures`, add `Alice`, as `Alice` is the default Gateway Authority.
+5. Submit the transaction.
+6. You should see the correct events deposited in the `Explorer` tab.